Seminar in Theoretical CS, Winter 2024/25

 - Detecting Novel Inputs

-- Thomas A. Henzinger, Anna Lukina, Christian Schilling: Outside the Box: Abstraction-Based Monitoring of Neural Networks
+- Thomas A. Henzinger, Anna Lukina, Christian Schilling: Outside the Box: Abstraction-Based Monitoring of Neural Networks, ECAI 2020

 - Student: –